What Does The Term Blast Media Mean and What Abrasive Is Right For Me?

 “Media” is the common term used when describing the abrasive, which can come in many variations.
-When selecting media, it’s important to understand the effects of the grade (the size of the media), hardness (measured in Mohs), shape (spherical or angular), and mineral composition.
-Each of these qualities affects the finished surface profile, making media selection a crucial step in achieving the desired finish.
+Abrasive type is determined by these characteristics the grade (the size of the media), hardness (measured in Mohs), shape (spherical or angular), and mineral composition.
+Each of these factors affects the finished surface profile.
+For assistance when selecting media that’s right for you, please contact our sales team.

-There are several types of media blasting, including grit blasting, wet abrasive blasting, bead blasting, and wheel blasting.
-Grit blasting is the general term for the process of cleaning or providing a profile on a hard surface by forcing solid particles across that surface at high speeds.
-The effect is like that of using sandpaper, although grit blasting provides a more even finish and is ultimately a much faster process.
+While Grit blasting is sometimes used as a general term for the process of cleaning or providing a profile on a hard surface.
+“Grit” blasting specifically means blasting with angular or sub-angular particles.
+The effect of using grit abrasive is like that of using sandpaper, although grit blasting provides a more even finish and is ultimately a much faster process.

 Bead Blasting or Shot Peening

 Bead blasting, also known as “shot peening”, is a process of using circular media to dimple the surface of an object.
 Shot peening is like grit blasting but works on the mechanism of plasticity rather than abrasion, which removes less material and generates less dust.
 Additionally, shot peening is used to relieve the tensile stress of metal and composites, increasing its compressive strength.
 This process is usually reserved for delicate machine components such as gear parts, suspension springs, and turbine blades.

 Wheel blasting uses centrifugal force to propel media against a surface.
 A spinning wheel rotates at exceptional speeds to throw abrasive in a self-contained cage.
 Wheel blasting is often described as an airless blasting operation because of the lack of compressive propellant.
 It is a highly efficient form of surface preparation, that makes use of recyclable media for prolonged operation.
 However, this form of blasting lends itself to repeated shapes/products and is not as versatile as a booth designed for pneumatic blasting.